OSCNWeb/oscn-news/_posts/2021-01-28-routine-maintenance-to-oscn-and-epayments.md

 category:
   - aoc
 ---
-On Saturday, January 30th, at 10:00 a.m., the OSCN.NET website and ePayments system will be down for maintenance.
+On Saturday, January 30th, at 10:00 a.m., the OSCN.NET website, eResponse, and ePayments system will be down for maintenance.
 All services are scheduled to be restored by 7:00 p.m.
 Saturday, January 30th.

 We apologize for any inconvenience.